 If you are trying to decide when to travel from Berlin to Vienna by train so you can score the best possible deal, your best bet would be to plan your trip for November.
 That’s when the average price for a train ticket is expected to be just C$94 – the lowest of the year.

 Alternatively, if you plan to travel from Berlin to Vienna in June, expect to spend more on your train trip, as the average ticket price usually surges to C$158 at that time of year.
 However, if you book your trip ahead of time, you have a high chance of scoring a ticket at a lower price.

 If you want to score the best deal, you should plan to book your train trip online on Wanderu at least 29 days ahead of time.
 If you do that, your train ticket to Vienna from Berlin will be about C$158.43 cheaper compared to what you would pay if you book at the last minute.

 Which train should you take from Berlin to Vienna?

 There are 5 train lines with service from Berlin to Vienna.
 Deutsche Bahn is the most popular choice with travelers, offering scheduled service on 10 trains each day.

 |Train||Daily Trips||Avg.
 Time||Avg.
 Price|

-DB Intercity train tickets from Berlin to Vienna start from $39, and on average cost .
+DB Intercity train tickets from Berlin to Vienna start from $50, and on average cost .
 Daily there are 2 DB Intercity schedules to Vienna.
-DB Intercity in Berlin leaves from Berlin Central Station and 2 other stations.
+DB Intercity in Berlin leaves from Berlin Central Station and one other station.
 And in Vienna trains arrive at Wien Hbf and one other train station.